 If you are looking for more concrete self-care tools to use with your clients, look no further than our above-mentioned Positive Psychology Toolkit©, full of activities to help your clients.

-Below follows a summary of several activities from the toolkit, all of which are dedicated to self-care.
+Below follows a few worksheets and suggestions, all of which are dedicated to self-care.

 Sometimes clients do not realize the importance of self-care, but everyone takes part in caring for themselves somehow.
-The Taking Care of Myself activity is a good starting place for clients who have not thought much about self-care.
-This exercise uses relaxation and thought-provoking exercises to get your client thinking about how they care for themselves.
+The Self-Care Checkup is an excellent starting place for clients to consider areas of self-care.
+This list prompts your client to think about how they care for themselves.

 2. Self-Care Vision Board

 The process of creating the vision board can be intuitive and fun, a self-care activity in itself.
-Once the vision board is made, the board can be stored in an area frequently visible to the client, serving as a prime or reminder for self-care.
+Once the vision board is made, it can be placed in an area frequently visible to the client, serving as a prime or reminder for self-care.